hemant-soni-vst-au4/weather-app/README.md

 # Weather App

 > An app that tells the weather.
-It equipped with writting city name in search box and youcan see searched city's weather!
+It equipped with writting city name in search box and press enter. you can see searched city's weather!

 ![image](./dist/static/live.png)